michael-stadlbauer/Axion-Couplings/README.md

 ## README for Axion Form Factors Data

-This repository provides the axion form factors A and B for the KSZV and DFSZ axion models.
-The data is available in `.txt` files, where each row corresponds to a specific combination of nucleon densities, momenta, and axion energies.
+This repository provides the axion form factors A and B for the KSZV and DFSZ models at finite nuclear density.
+The data is available in `.txt` format, where each row corresponds to a combination of nucleon densities, momenta, and axion energies.
 Below, we describe the contents of the files and how the data is organized.

 ## Files Provided